wilfredkisku/C-TUTS/README.md

 * It helps create a build environment for the compilation of the source code (C, C++ etc.), create libraries, generate wrappers and build executable binaries in arbitrary combinations.
 CMake supports in-place and out-of-place builds, and can therefore support multiple builds from a single source tree.
 * CMake locates include files, libraries, and executables, and may encounter optional build directives.
 The information is gathered into the cache, which may be changed by the user prior to the generation of the native build files.

+## Creating the CMake config file

+1. CMakeLists.txt file is placed at the source of the project you want to build.

 ```PROJECT_SOURCE_DIR```: contains the full path to the root of your project source directory, i.e. to the nearest directory where ```CMakeLists.txt``` contains the ```PROJECT()``` command.